basnijholt/adaptive-scheduler/README.md

 in the repository.

-## ⚠️ Limitations
+## :warning: Limitations

 Currently, `adaptive_scheduler` only works for SLURM and PBS.
 However, only a class like [`adaptive_scheduler/scheduler.py`](https://github.com/basnijholt/adaptive-scheduler/blob/master/adaptive_scheduler/scheduler.py#L471) would have to be implemented for another type of scheduler.
-Also, there are **no tests** at all!